skarthikeyan96/comic-book-store/README.md

 # Features

-1. Standalone admin page ( publicly accessible )
+1. Standalone [admin](https://comic-book-store.vercel.app/products_admin) page ( publicly accessible )
+2. Stripe Integration for checkout.
+3. Cart functionality.
+4. User authentication with magic links.

+# Next steps

+1. Show the products visited by the user in their profile page.
+2. Show the products bought by the user.